Chicago Teachers Union: 2012 strike

-2015–2016 contract dispute
+2015–2016 contract dispute (threatened strike)

 Following the expiration of the contract in June 2015, CPS teachers continued to work without a contract for a year while the union and district negotiated.
 In September 2016, union members voted overwhelmingly to strike if an agreement could not be reached, setting a deadline of October 11.
 Minutes before midnight on October 10, the district and union reached a tentative agreement, avoiding a strike.

 2019 strike

 After the expiration of the CPS contract with CTU in June 2019, a contract dispute emerged.
 Vermont Senator Bernie Sanders spoke at a rally hosted by CTU and SEIU Local 73 in preparation of the strike on September 24.
 On September 27, 2019, CTU members voted to authorize a potential strike starting on October 17 if a contract deal is not reached.
 The union's top priorities in contract negotiations are reducing classroom size and increasing the number of support staff (such as nurses and social workers).
 On October 16, 2019, CPS cancelled classes for October 17, 2019, in anticipation of the CTU strike.
 CTU delegates officially voted to go on strike hours afterwards.
 Mayor Lori Lightfoot announced that CPS would not add any makeup days for any school days lost during the strike, stating that "There's no plan to make up any days...
 We want to make sure we get a deal done."
 At the time, Illinois state law required that all school districts in Illinois include at least 176 days in the school year.
 Lightfoot's decision broke this mandate, as the 2019–2020 school year was exactly 176 days long.
 Additionally, it was noted that teachers could lose pay if the strike days were not added back to the district calendar.

 On Thursday, October 17, 2019, teachers took to picket lines early in the morning, and the CTU stated that it planned to resume negotiations with the city at Malcolm X College.
 Later that afternoon, CPS announced that classes had been cancelled for the following day, as even though negotiations seemed to be progressing, there was no foreseeable agreement in the near feature.
 On Friday, October 18, 2019, teachers continued on the second day of the strike, meaning that students had attended school two days (Tuesday and Wednesday) out of the five days from October 14–18 (CPS students did not go to school on Monday due to the observance of Columbus Day).
 That weekend, CTU and CPS continued negotiating.
 While both sides noted progress over Saturday, Lightfoot noted that she would be "...very surprised if classes [would] open on Monday."
 The following day, Sunday, October 20, 2019, CPS canceled school for Monday the 21st.
 Even though tentative agreements had been made on eight points, CPS canceled school for Monday as CTU had not voted to end the strike yet.